 What you need to do:

 - Receive an acceptance letter and F-1 I-20 from Michigan Tech

-- Apply for F-1 visa S. embassy/consulate abroad (not necessary if you are a Canadian citizen)
+- Apply for F-1 visa at a US embassy/consulate in your home country (not necessary if you are a Canadian citizen)